 The region’s microbreweries pair handcrafted brews with wood-fired pizzas and live musical entertainment.
 The range of brews include American-style ales, styles influenced from renowned beer regions around the world, and brews inspired by local Michigan ingredients.

 Also along the trail are three cider mills offering kid-friendly ciders, hard ciders, wines, and beers along with myriad agricultural products.
 Fun agricultural activities make these destinations fun for the whole family.

 A helpful brochure with descriptions of each destination is available for easy planning.
-The brochure, which can downloaded on the trail’s website trail’s website includes a handy map, helpful hints on tasting, restaurant recommendations, lodging, local attractions and a blank page for tasting notes.
+The brochure, which you can downloaded on the trail’s website includes a handy map, helpful hints on tasting, restaurant recommendations, lodging, local attractions and a blank page for tasting notes.